-Omega is a self-administered real estate investment trust ("REIT"), investing in income producing healthcare facilities, principally long-term care facilities located in the United States ("U.S.") and the United Kingdom ("U.K.").
+Omega Healthcare Investors, Inc. ("Omega," "we," "our" or the "Company") was incorporated in the State of Maryland on March 31, 1992.
+We are a self-administered real estate investment trust ("REIT"), investing in income producing healthcare facilities, principally long-term care facilities located in the United States ("U.S.") and the United Kingdom ("U.K.").
 We provide lease or mortgage financing to qualified operators of skilled nursing facilities ("SNFs") and, to a lesser extent, assisted living facilities ("ALFs"), independent living facilities and rehabilitation and acute care facilities.
 We have historically financed investments through borrowings under our revolving credit facilities, private placements or public offerings of our debt and equity securities, the assumption of secured indebtedness, retention of cash flow, or a combination of these methods.

-In April 2015, Aviv REIT, Inc., a Maryland corporation ("Aviv"), merged (the "Aviv Merger") with and into a wholly owned subsidiary of Omega, pursuant to the terms of that certain Agreement and Plan of Merger, dated as of October 30, 2014 (the "Merger Agreement"), by and among Omega, Aviv, OHI Holdco, Omega OP, and Aviv Healthcare Properties Limited Partnership, a Delaware limited partnership (the "Aviv OP").
+In April 2015, Aviv REIT, Inc., a Maryland corporation ("Aviv"), merged (the "Aviv Merger") with and into a wholly-owned subsidiary of Omega, pursuant to the terms of that certain Agreement and Plan of Merger, dated as of October 30, 2014 (the "Merger Agreement"), by and among the Company, Aviv, OHI Healthcare Properties Holdco, Inc., a Delaware corporation and a direct wholly-owned subsidiary of Omega ("Merger Sub"), OHI Healthcare Properties Limited Partnership, a Delaware limited partnership ("Omega OP"), and Aviv Healthcare Properties Limited Partnership, a Delaware limited partnership (the "Aviv OP").

 Prior to April 1, 2015 and in accordance with the Merger Agreement, Omega restructured the manner in which it holds its assets by converting to an umbrella partnership real estate investment trust structure (the "UPREIT Conversion").
-As a result of the UPREIT Conversion and following the consummation of the Aviv Merger, all of Omega's assets are held by Omega OP.
+As a result of the UPREIT Conversion and following the consummation of the Aviv Merger, substantially all of the Company's assets are held by Omega OP.
 Omega OP is governed by the Second Amended and Restated Agreement of Limited Partnership of OHI Healthcare Properties Limited Partnership, dated as of April 1, 2015 (the "Partnership Agreement").
-Pursuant to the Partnership Agreement, Omega and OHI Holdco are the general partners of Omega OP, and have exclusive control over Omega OP's day-to-day management.
-As of December 31, 2016, Omega and OHI Holdco owned approximately 96% of the issued and outstanding units of partnership interest in Omega OP ("Omega OP Units"), and other investors owned approximately 4% of the Omega OP Units.
+Pursuant to the Partnership Agreement, the Company and Merger Sub are the general partners of Omega OP, and have exclusive control over Omega OP's day-to-day management.
+As of December 31, 2016, the Company owned approximately 96% of the issued and outstanding units of partnership interest in Omega OP ("Omega OP Units"), and other investors owned approximately 4% of the Omega OP Units.